 The easiest method to see if the property is registered to you, you can carry out a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Hornsea conveyancing specialists.

-Yesterday I discovered that there is a flying freehold issue on a property I put an offer in last month in what was supposed to be a simple, no chain conveyancing.
-Hornsea is where the house is located.
-Is there any guidance you can give?
+Yesterday I discovered that there is a flying freehold issue on a house I put an offer in a fortnight ago in what should have been a quick, no chain conveyancing.
+Hornsea is the location of the property.
+Is there any advice you can give?

-Flying freeholds in Hornsea are unusual but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Hornsea you must be sure that your lawyer goes through the deeds very carefully.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Hornsea may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Hornsea are not the norm but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Hornsea you would need to get your solicitor to go through the deeds very carefully.
+Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Hornsea may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold premises.
+You should also check with your insurance broker as to whether they will insure a flying freehold residence.

 How does the Landlord & Tenant Act 1954 affect my commercial property in Hornsea and how can your lawyers assist?

 The particular law that you refer to provides a safeguard to commercial leaseholders, granting the dueness to apply to court for a new lease and continue in occupation when the lease reaches an end.
 There are limited grounds that a landlord can refrain from granting a lease renewal and the rules are involved.
 Fees are different for commercial conveyancing.
 Hornsea is one of our numerous locations in which the firms we work with are located